Satyendra Murli

-Satyendra Murli (born 14 February 1983) is a researcher, media pedagogue and journalist in India.
+Satyendra Murli (born 14 February 1983) is a media pedagogue, researcher, and journalist in India.
 He has been associated with Doordarshan (DD News), (public service broadcaster of India, Prasar Bharti, government of India) as an Indian television journalist; and other several media organizations.
 He teaches at Delhi University as a professor of media studies.
-His research areas are journalism & mass communication, media studies, media pedagogy, ethics, Buddhism; and open and distance learning.
+His research areas are media pedagogy, media education, media studies, mass communication, journalism, media socialisation, educational media, ethics, Buddhism; and open and distance learning.

-Satyendra Murli follows the ideology of Buddha and he is popularly known as an Ambedkarite journalist.
+Murli follows the ideology of Buddha and he is popularly known as an Ambedkarite journalist.
 He has been actively participating in social and political movements based on Phule-Ambedkar ideology for a long time, more than two decades.
 He strengthens the voice for human rights, freedom of speech, women rights, rights of tribals and dalits (indigenous people), diversity in media, representation of other backward classes (OBC) and religious minority.

 Early life and education

-Satyendra Murli is born in the Jatav family to Sushila Devi Yadav and Santoshi Ram Jatav in Birana, Dausa (Rajasthan), India.
+Satyendra Murli was born in the Jatav family to Sushila Devi Yadav and Santoshi Ram Jatav in Birana, Dausa (Rajasthan), India.
 His grandfather was Shri Murli Ram Jatav, a farmer and a social leader.

-Satyendra did his schooling at the Jawahar Navodaya Vidyalaya (JNV), Dausa; Shanti Niketan School, Mahwa and GSSS, Bhilwara with science subjects.
+Murli did his schooling at the Jawahar Navodaya Vidyalaya (JNV), Dausa; Shanti Niketan School, Mahwa and GSSS, Bhilwara with science subjects.
 After graduating with a Bachelor of Arts degree in public administration, geography and Hindi literature from the University of Rajasthan (Jaipur); he completed his Master of Journalism and Mass Communication from the Centre for Mass Communication (Jaipur).
 He did PG diploma from Indian Institute of Mass Communication, Ministry for I & B (New Delhi).
-Satyendra Murli did his M.Phil. research degree on Buddhist ethics from Gautam Buddha University, Greater Noida, Uttarpradesh.
+Murli did his M.Phil. research degree on Buddhist ethics from Gautam Buddha University, Greater Noida, Uttarpradesh.
 He has done PhD on media pedagogy from IGNOU.

 Family and personal life

-Satyendra Murli has two brothers and two sisters.
+Murli has two brothers and two sisters.
 Both his brothers are B.Tech. graduates from Indian Institute of Technology (IIT); elder brother is a political leader and younger brother is an IES officer.
 His father is a tax consultant; and mother is a meditation guru who earlier was a political leader and has contested Dausa district council election.
-Satyendra Murli's maternal grandfather Shri Mohan Lal Yadav was a social leader; and maternal great-grandfather Shri Bhoop Singh Yadav was a congress leader and chairman of municipality of Hindaun city.
-Satyendra married to Ruchi Nimbe, on the occasion of birth anniversary of Satguru Ravidas Maharaj on 22 February 2016.
+Murli's maternal grandfather Shri Mohan Lal Yadav was a social leader; and maternal great-grandfather Shri Bhoop Singh Yadav was a congress leader and chairman of municipality of Hindaun city.
+Murli married to Ruchi Nimbe, on the occasion of birth anniversary of Satguru Ravidas Maharaj on 22 February 2016.

 Voice against casteism

-Satyendra Murli passionately spoke of double standards in the media.
+Murli spoke of double standards in the media.
 He argues, "If journalists from so-called lower caste or Dalit community raise their voice against casteism, they are accused of being casteist and the ones actually perpetuating this casteism actually become national journalists".
 He strongly urged journalists to stand together on issues of casteism and reservation.